Ivory-billed aracari: Taxonomy

+The subspecies P. a. mariae has sometimes been considered as a separate species, the brown-mandibled aracari.

 Description

-The red-necked aracari is 36 to 45 cm long and weighs 120 to 160 g.
+The ivory-billed aracari is 36 to 45 cm long and weighs 120 to 160 g.
 The two subspecies (and the brown-mandibled species) do not differ appreciably in length, weight, or plumage but only in bill color.
 Adult males have a black cap above a chestnut head and throat, maroon-red nape and upper back, green lower back, and red rump.
 They have a narrow black band under the throat, a wide red band on the upper breast, a wide black band on the lower breast, a yellow belly, and green thighs.
 Adult females have a dark brown cap and a narrower black band below the throat than males.

 The nominate subspecies' bill is mostly yellow, with a deep red to brown line on the maxilla that is broad at the base and tapers to a black tip.
 It has red, black, and ivory markings along its edge that resemble teeth.
 P. a. flavirostris bill has a yellow to ivory maxilla with an orange spot under the nostril, black and white "teeth", and a yellow to ivory mandible with a narrow orange-brown line down its middle.

 Distribution and habitat

 The nominate subspecies of ivory-billed aracari is found in the Brazilian state of Amazonas between the left bank of the Rio Solimões (upper Amazon) and the right bank of the Rio Negro.
 P. a. flavirostris is found in southeastern Colombia, southern Venezuela, eastern Ecuador, northeastern Peru, and northwestern Brazil with some overlap with the nominate.
 The species inhabits a variety of forest landscapes including varzea, gallery forest, and secondary forest, and to a lesser extent terra firme, bamboo, cloudforest, and plantations.
 It is more common in early- to mid-successional forest than mature.
 In elevation it is mostly found below 600 m but is regularly found to 900 m and locally to 600 m in the Ecuador-Bolivia border area.
+It is believed to be a year-round resident throughout its range.

 Behavior

-Movement

-The ivory-billed aracari is believed to be a year-round resident throughout its range.

-Feeding
+Food and feeding

 The ivory-billed aracari forages in the forest's upper level and the canopy, typically in pairs or in a small group.
 There are few details known of its diet but it appears to be mostly fruit with some arthropods.